Transfer & Prior Degree Students: Artist's Statement

 Writing is an important component of being an artist, and an extremely important part of being a student at SAIC.
 Tell us about you, your art-making practices, and why you are a strong candidate for the School of the Art Institute of Chicago’s (SAIC) undergraduate program.

 Include information about what inspires you.
 What does your artistic process look like?
 Share why you are interested in and utilize certain materials, exhibitions in which you have participated, or other activities that contribute to the making of your work.
-If you are applying to the BFA with an Emphasis in Writing, your statement needs also to address how you imagine a studio arts environment will impact your writing practice.
+If you are applying to the BFA with an Emphasis in Writing, your statement also needs to address how you imagine a studio arts environment will impact your writing practice.

-You may submit your artist's statement via the Common Application (within the member specific questions) OR through your SlideRoom ePortfolio submission.
+You may submit your artist's statement via the Common Application (within the member specific questions) or through your SlideRoom ePortfolio submission.